What do I need to take into account if I decide to marry or enter into a registered partnership?

 In the Netherlands, a marriage or registered partnership between people of the same sex is almost the same as a marriage between a man and a woman.
 There are some important differences, though, if a child results from a same-sex marriage or partnership.

 In a marriage or registered partnership between two women, the biological mother is automatically registered as parent.
-The co-mother may or may not be automatically registered as parent, depending on the situation.
+Her partner, referred to as duomoeder may or may not be automatically registered as parent, depending on the situation.

 Other rules apply to a marriage or registered partnership between two men.
 The father’s partner can acquire paternity via an affidavit of paternity or adoption.

 Recognition of same-sex marriage and registered partnerships outside the Netherlands

 Marriage between a man and a woman is accepted all over the world.
 However, same-sex marriage and registered partnership are not universally accepted.
 This can result in legal problems in the event of a longer stay abroad or emigration, for example where rights of inheritance are concerned.